ammar20112001/ammar20112001/README.md

 ###

 <p align="left">I'm Ammar, from Pakistan, living in Kuwait.
-I'm a CS undergrad and self learning AI, everything I can from the theory of Machine Learning and Deep Learning to writing code and exploring the engineering side of things.
-In short, I love to CODE, and I love to write ML code.
+I'm a CS undergrad and a self taught AI/NLP specialist and back-end dev, with solid foundation on python internals.

-In the next few months, I've set myself up to equip all the necessary knowledge and tools to build minimal production ready AI powered application.
+So far, I've built a few projects <b>(checkout my pinned repos)</b> and worked as an internee for a startup company as an AI developer, and have spent 100's of hours studying Machine Learning and Deep Learning theory and state-of-the-art research work and papers.

-So far, I've built a few projects <b>(checkout my pinned repos)</b> and worked as an internee for a startup company as an AI developer and have spent 100's of hours studying Machine Learning and Deep Learning theory and state-of-the-art research work and papers.
+I love to CODE, and I love to write ML code.

 ###